 If every manufacturer did this I wouldn’t need a website!

-The shampoo contains a 0.5% coal tar solution.
+The shampoo contains a coal tar solution that’s equivalent to 0.5% coal tar.
 This may not sound like much compared to some brands, but it is worth noting that a 1% coal tar solution has been proven to be more effective than 5% when treating mild to moderate psoriasis.
 More isn’t necessarily better in the weird world of coal tar…

 My hair felt quite soft after washing, especially when compared to other coal tar shampoos and I fully expected to see a strange concoction of moisturizing contact allergens in the ingredients to achieve this effect.
 How wrong I was…